Former Chief Economist at Freddie Mac

 Maria Paz Rios

-Frank E. Nothaft currently serves as the Chief Economist for CoreLogic.
+Frank E. Nothaft served as the Chief Economist for CoreLogic until his passing in 2022.
 Previously, Nothaft served in various economist roles for Freddie Mac from 1986-2015.
 He was promoted to Chief Economist in 2001 after holding positions as Deputy Chief Economist and Senior Economist.
 While at Freddie Mac, his responsibilities included producing monthly reports of the mortgage and housing markets.
 Nothaft also taught economics at the Johns Hopkins Institute for Policy Studies in 2002 and 2003 as well as at the Georgetown University School of Continuing Studies from 2005 until 2010.
 Before joining Freddie Mac, Nothaft served as an Economist at the Board of Governors of the Federal Reserve System in the Research and Statistics Division, Mortgage and Consumer Finance Section.
 In 1976, Nothaft received a Bachelor of Arts degree from New York University in Mathematics and Computer Science, with a minor in Economics.
-Nothaft also holds a Ph.D. in Economics from Columbia University.
+Nothaft also held a Ph.D. in Economics from Columbia University.

 Frank Nothaft wrote this brief article in Forbes that characterizes the performance of subprime loans in early 2007 and its effects.
 He explains that the crisis in subprime loans has not affected prime loans or borrowers and likely will not.
 Finally, he argues that it will be harder for subprime borrowers to obtain financing in the future.